 Duke Raleigh's lung cancer survivorship clinic was the first of its kind in the area.
-Led by lung cancer specialist Dr. Jennifer Garst, the clinic empowers patients and their families to make healthy lifestyle choices to positively impact their ongoing quality of life and help minimize the risks of developing other illnesses or secondary cancers.
+Led by lung cancer specialist Dr. Jennifer Garst, the clinic empowers patients and their families to make healthy lifestyle choices to positively impact their ongoing quality of life and help minimize the risks of developing other illnesses or secondary cancers. place where breast cancer survivors can meet others going through similar experiences and can enjoy support and camaraderie.

-- Support and education: The Duke Cancer Institute in Wake County offers a variety of support services available at no cost to cancer center patients as well as community members. - Cancer Support Group: Monthly support group for patients living with cancer.
-The group is open to patients with any type of cancer, and patients may bring a family member if they choose. - Breast Cancer Support Group: Provides a place where breast cancer survivors can meet others going through similar experiences and can enjoy support and camaraderie. - Look Good, Feel Better: This support group works with female cancer patients to improve their appearance and self-confidence.
-Many patients comment on the marked improvement in their emotional and physical health once they felt like they looked "normal." - Gynecologic Oncology Support Group: This group offers a compassionate and understanding place for patients with gynecologic cancer to discuss their experiences and find support through others. - Self-Hypnosis Training for Cancer Patients: Patients learn how to use self-hypnosis to help in managing illness and symptoms, reducing pain and stress, controlling the side effects of medications and radiation therapies, and generally enhancing quality of life.
-This four-week course is available free of charge for cancer patients.
+- Look Good, Feel Better: This support group works with female cancer patients to improve their appearance and self-confidence.
+Many patients comment on the marked improvement in their emotional and physical health once they felt like they looked "normal." - Gynecologic Oncology Support Group: This group offers a compassionate and understanding place for patients with gynecologic cancer to discuss their experiences and find support through others. - Self-Hypnosis Training for Cancer Patients: Patients learn how to use selfhypnosis to help in managing illness and symptoms, reducing pain and stress, controlling the side effects of medications and radiation therapies, and generally enhancing quality of life.
+This four-week course is available free of charge for cancer patients. - o Community outreach: - Lung Cancer Initiative of North Carolina: Duke Raleigh Hospital has been the presenting sponsor of the Lung Cancer Initiative of North Carolina Lung 5k Run/Walk since its inception in 2007.

-Community outreach:

-- Lung Cancer Initiative of North Carolina: Duke Raleigh Hospital has been the presenting sponsor of the Lung Cancer Initiative of North Carolina LUNGe 5k Run/Walk since its inception in 2007.
 Proceeds from this annual event support lung cancer research and advocacy in North Carolina.
-In FY15, Duke Raleigh had a run/walk team to support the event in addition to providing collaboration and support in execution of the event. - Ovarian Cancer Awareness Walk: This annual event benefits the Duke Gynecologic Oncology program and provides much needed funding for research and education for ovarian cancer.
-Duke Raleigh Cancer Center staffs a patient resource and education booth at this event each year. - Cancer Survivor's Day Celebration: In June 2015, Duke Raleigh Cancer Center staff celebrated cancer survivorship with entertainment and programming for survivors as well as a butterfly release.
-The celebration was also extended to the Midtown Farmers' Market on Saturday, June 6.
+In FY14, Duke Raleigh had a run/walk team to support the event in addition to providing collaboration and support in execution of the event.
+Duke Raleigh also hosted the LCI Initiative 5K Team Captain's Breakfast.
+This breakfast brought team captains from all over the Triangle to organize fundraising activities and team recruitment ideas. - Ovarian Cancer Awareness Walk: This annual event benefits the Duke Gynecologic Oncology program and provides much needed funding for research and education for ovarian cancer.
+Duke Raleigh Cancer Center staffs a patient resource and education booth at this event each year. - Skin Cancer Screening: In November 2013, the Duke Raleigh Cancer Center hosted a community screening for skin cancer and provided educational information about skin cancer prevention to 60 attendees. - Cancer Survivor's Day Celebration: In June 2014, Duke Raleigh Cancer Center staff celebrated cancer survivorship with entertainment and programming for survivors as well as a butterfly release.